mumurlen/keepalive-macos/README.md

 MIT License

-> The coffee icon was generated via ChatGPT using a public domain-style prompt.
-No copyright restrictions.
+> Coffee icon generated via ChatGPT with a public domain-style prompt.
+Free for commercial and open-source use.

----

-## 📌 Version

-Current: `v1.1.0`

-### Changelog

-- **1.1.0** – Added green status icon, removed deprecated Carbon call
-- **1.0.0** – Initial release with keypress + sleep prevention

----